COMP2150-Game-Design/COMP2150-Prac-07/README.md

 * How is Discovery facilitated?
 Is the player given safe opportunities to experiment with mechanics before being challenged with them?
 * What is the dramatic pacing of the level?
 Can you map out each encounter's intensity, and is there good modulation?
 If not, how would you fix it?
 * Does the level challenge reflexes and problem-solving?
 How?
 Is challenge properly scaffolded and supported via the dramatic arc?
-* Is the play encouraged to explore via non-linearity?
+* Is the player encouraged to explore via non-linearity?
 Where could you add some polish effects and scenery to help with this?

 If asking any of these questions prompt redesign, then carry that out now.
-This may involve the creation of new prototyping artefacts, or at this stage you may be able to just make these changes in the scene itself.
+This may involve the creation of new prototyping artefacts, or you may be able to just make these changes in the scene itself.
 Make sure you note down these changes so you can discuss them in your design doc.

 ## Polish effects and scenery
 So far, we've focused exclusively on the level layout and how that supports our experience goals.
 However, it's also important to think about how certain scenery and polish effects can augment these experience goals and appropriately lead our player through the level.

 There's a large variety of scenery images and VFX that you can add to your scene to elaborate on the level's fiction (such as placing a crashed spaceship near the weapon pick-ups) or guide the player forward (such as placing light shafts to indicate the player needs to go up).
-Have a look in the following folders for images and affects you can add into your scene:
+Have a look in the following folders for images and VFX you can add into your scene:

 * `Assets > 2DGameKit > Prefabs > VFX > Environment` (for environmental effects)
 * `Assets > 2DGameKit > Art > Sprites > Environment` (for non-interactable set-dressings)